tanem/stweam/README.md

 // Set a keyword to track.
 stweam.track('beaker');

-// Set the properties to be received. stweam.receive(['text'])
+// Set the tweet object properties to be received. stweam.receive(['text'])

 // Start the app.